quacksouls/lyf/doc/organize.md

 [`.get()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/get)
 allows you to query the value associated with a key.
 The `.set()` and `.get()` methods are commonly referred to as setter and getter, respectively.
-These methods and their names provide clues on their functionalities: to modify (i.e.
+These methods and their names provide clues to their functionalities: to modify (i.e.
 `.set()`) a store of data and to query (i.e. `.get()`) the store for a particular value.